hujhax/austin-improv-wiki/Performers/Neal Tibrewala.md

 ## History
 Neal started out by taking classes at [[Theatres/The Hideout Theater|The Hideout Theater]] and then [[Theatres/Merlin Works|Merlin Works]] and the [[Theatres/Institution Theater|Institution Theater]]s.
 After being in a few student troupes, he performed with the [[Shows/Flying Theater Machine|Flying Theater Machine]] and [[Troupes/The Dancy Street D'Orchestra|The Dancy Street D'Orchestra]].

-Throughout his improv career he specialized in Technical Improv, having done a great many [[List of Austin Improv Shows#Mainstage_Productions_3|mainstage]] shows and serving as dedicated tech for several troupes.
+Throughout his improv career he specialized in Technical Improv, having done a great many [[Lists/List of Austin Improv Shows#Mainstage_Productions_3|mainstage]] shows and serving as dedicated tech for several troupes.
 He retired from improv in 2015.

 The first improv show he ever saw was *[[Shows/After School Improv|After School Improv]]*.